Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 6. Data aggregation

-While patient portals help pull data on the patient end, many hospitals are also working on aggregating back-end data.
+While patient portals help pull data on the patient end, many hospitals also work on aggregating back-end data.
 Currently, doctors’ offices have data coming in from a wide variety of sources, including:

 • Patient-provided data